-I wish I’d had Bridebook when I was getting married.
+We’re certain former UK brides wish they had Bridebook when they were getting married.
 This UK site is an online wedding planning resource that combines your budget planner, to-do list timeline, and vendor search in one handy tool.

-My favourite feature is that you can add your total budget and it will divvy it up among all the different aspects of your wedding based on the average costs in your area.
-Then you can edit it depending on the parts of your wedding you want to prioritise – and it’s so user-friendly!
+Our favorite feature is that you can add your total budget and it will divvy it up among all the different aspects of your wedding based on the average costs in your area.
+Then you can edit it depending on the parts of your wedding you want to prioritize – and it’s so user-friendly!

-Bridebook have just launched an app which is doing incredibly well, so it seems lots of couples are in agreement.
+Bridebook has an app that is doing incredibly well, so it seems lots of couples are in agreement.

 A good wedding registry service will allow you to choose your gifts online or in-store, help you to track what’s been purchased in the lead up to your day, coordinate the details for your thank you notes, and arrange a delivery for all your gifts at once you’re ready – so you’re not dealing with lots of individual deliveries in the days ahead of your wedding.

 It means your guests can sort the gifts online too, which they’ll most definitely appreciate.

 While Amazon & Zola may be the obvious choices for an all-encompassing registry, some couples may opt for a more curated experience through Williams Sonoma & Anthropologie or even support small businesses on Etsy.
 For friends in the UK & Ireland, our registry of choice is The Wedding Shop.